williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/client-creds.md

 > NOTE: The Client ID and Secret aren’t included in the POST body, but rather are placed in the HTTP Authorization header following the rules of HTTP Basic Auth.

+Note the parameters that are being passed:

+- `grant_type` is `client_credentials`, indicating that we are using the Client Credentials grant type.
+- `redirectUri` must match one of the "Login redirect URIs" you specified when you were creating your application in Okta.
+- `scope` must be at least one custom scope that you have created.

 If the credentials are valid, the application will receive back an access token:

 ```